What Should I Do If My Puppy Is Experiencing The “teenage Phase”?

 Defining the teenage phase in puppies

 The teenage phase in puppies is a crucial developmental period that generally occurs between six and 18 months of age.
 Just like human teenagers, puppies during this stage go through various physical, hormonal, and behavioral changes that can sometimes be challenging for dog owners to handle.
-It is important to understand that this phase is temporary and with patience, consistency, and positive reinforcement, you can guide your pup through this transitional period successfully.
+It is important to understand that this phase is temporary and with patience, consistency, and positive reinforcement, you can your pup through this transitional period successfully.

 Typical behaviors exhibited during the teenage phase